desihub/desidatamodel/doc/DESISURVEY_OUTPUT/index.rst

 =================

 :envvar:`DESISURVEY_OUTPUT` contains the outputs of desisurvey_ and surveysim_,
-with the canonical location of ``$DESI_ROOT/survey``.
+and is expected to be manually by users of these packages.
+There is no one, official location for these files in the DESI directory tree.

 We expect this directory structure will be updated as part of integrating desisurvey (afternoon planning and next tile selector) into online operations.

 .. _desisurvey: https://github.com/desihub/desisurvey